Code-Institute-Submissions/Photography-website-1/README.md

 # Vision of two wheels

- ### I want to show you my vision and passion trough photography, motorcycles and its comunity.
-On this web page you will see different motorcycle builds, daily life of people who share the same passion.
+### Welcome to "Vision of Two wheels".
+I would like to share with you my passion for photography and old-school motorcycles.
+On this website, you will get to know a bit about the culture of old-timers and witness the gorgeous looks of these incredible machines.
+This is dedicated to individuals who love vintage motorcycles and admires photography.
+You will have the opportunity to navigate through different sections.
+In the section " The Biker" you will see personas who I took pictures of during road trips or events.
+Section "The Machine" you will get to admire old timers from the 30s and so on.
+Section "The Culture" is about the culture of the same mind when it comes to vintage machines, pictures were taken during parties, road trips, and different events.
+So!
+Hope you will enjoy my very first webpage and see my passion the way I see it.

  # --------------------------------------------